Skip to main content

 Enforcement Agent (formerly called bailiff) collections

 If all other attempts to reach a payment arrangement fail, we will pass the debt to the Councils appointed Enforcement Agents (EA's) to collect.
-Any action taken by an EA on the Council's behalf is controlled by the Council's Code of Practice (pdf) and the National Standards for Enforcement Agents.
 You will incur further costs and charges when the EA's are asked to recover the debt.

 If the EA's are unsuccessful in collecting the debt, we can also commence proceedings to make you bankrupt or place a charging order against your property.
 As a result of any of these courses of action you will incur further costs and charges.